BattMoTeam/BattMo/Documentation/publishedExamples/battMoTutorial.rst

 Specifying the physical model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In this tutorial we will simulate a lithium-ion battery consisting of a negative electrode, a positive electrode and an electrolyte.
 BattMo comes with some pre-defined models which can be loaded from JSON files.
 Here we will load the basic lithium-ion model JSON file which comes with Battmo.
-We use :battmo:`parseBattmoJson` to parse the file, see :todo:`add link to doc`
+We use :battmo:`parseBattmoJson` to parse the file.

 .. code-block:: matlab